 Food establishments are required to get approval from the local health department.
 They will be looking for things like production equipment, cleanliness, and sanitation practices.
 While some states will allow home-based production, depending on the volume of sales, more regulations may force you to a commercial facility.
 The health department will conduct inspections on a regular basis to ensure the facility is up to code.

-In addition, there are general business registrations that a chocolate business may need.
-A few of these may include a sales tax permit and an Employer Identification Number if you plan to have employees.
+Some common local, state, and federal registrations a chocolate business may need include a sales tax permit and an Employer Identification Number if you plan to have employees.

 Step 6: Find Financing